Top

 Different Lifestyles, Different Risks

-• Millennials are more likely to work freelance or gig jobs, which can complicate employer-sponsored coverage.
+• Millennials working freelance or gig jobs that complicate employer sponsored coverage.

 These differences mean insurers can tailor denial strategies to each generation’s vulnerabilities.
+What looks like a simple policy on paper may function very differently depending on the policyholder’s age and lifestyle.

 How Insurers Could Deny Claims